RadoslawDryzner/LeRepoDuGuerrier/project/README.md

 For more details about how we tackled these challenges, you can view the detailed description in our notebook.

-The notebook contains also a detailed plan of what we will do for the milestone 3 and up the presentation.
+The notebook (in the `project.ipynb` file) contains also a detailed plan of what we will do for the milestone 3 and up the presentation.